Bryan6734/SPAR-final/README.md

 #### Attempt #1: Compression As Quartiles

 My initial goal was to compress the question into 100%, 75%, 50%, and 25% of the original question.
+I did this in `scripts/generate_compressions.py`

 1. First, I calculated the number of starting words for each question in the GPQA-diamond dataset.
 I accomplished this by splitting on whitespace and counting non-empty strings.
 2. Then, I used a prompt template to generate four questions w/ Claude containing 100%, 75%, 50%, and 25% of the number of starting words in the original question.
 Here's the exact prompt I used: